OscarMugendi/My-Gallery/README.md

 - Run the application.

 # Live Page
-- A live version of this application is available at https://my-gallery-moringa.herokuapp.com/
+A live version of this application is available at:- https://my-gallery-moringa.herokuapp.com/

 # Known Bugs
 - The modals for viewing individual images are not working and have been removed.

 - Consequently, users cannot view details nor copy the url on an individual image.

-# Author
+# Authors
 - Oscar Mugendi

 # License